Update: ‘Features’ section updated with more information in ‘Advanced Infotainment System’ subsection.

 Like the Ioniq 5, the customers of Ioniq 7 and Ioniq 6 could be given an added benefit of one or two years of free unlimited 30-minute charging sessions at Electrify America charging stations in the United States.
-The network of Electrify America currently has 600 charging stations, and by the end of 2021, additional 800 charging stations with more than 3,500 ultra-fast chargers are in the plan.
+The network of Electrify America currently has 600 charging stations, and by the end of 2021, the company intended to add an additional 800 charging stations with more than 3,500 ultra-fast chargers.

 The Ioniq 5 will be available only at select Hyundai dealerships initially, but by the time Ioniq 7 arrives, the demand for EVs will have changed drastically, and it is expected that every dealership would be eager to sell the cutting-edge Ioniq models.

-Hyundai has announced that it will start making electric vehicles in the USA in 2022.
+Hyundai has announced that it will start making electric vehicles in the USA.
 It plans to invest USD 7.4 billion by 2025 to improve the production facilities for electric vehicles.
 Hyundai’s current factory in Montgomery (Alabama) will likely become the hub of Hyundai electric vehicles for the American market.
-The production of electric vehicles could start with the Ioniq 5 and be followed by the Ioniq 7.
+The production of electric vehicles could start with the Ioniq 5 or Ioniq 6, and be followed by the Ioniq 7.

 Hyundai Motor Group electrification strategy

 Hyundai Motor Group plans to reduce the development of internal combustion engine models so that it has the resources to accelerate investment in EVs, as per a Reuters report.
 With the new strategy, which was approved in March 2021, the company’s ICE vehicle portfolio will be reduced to half, it is reported.
-The South Korean conglomerate plans to have at least 23 BEV (Battery Electric Vehicle) models in Hyundai, Kia, and Genesis showrooms combined by the middle of the decade and to sell 1 million BEVs worldwide by 2025.
+The South Korean conglomerate plans to have at least 23 BEV (Battery Electric Vehicle) models in Hyundai, Kia, and Genesis showrooms combined by the middle of the decade and to sell 1.7 million EVs worldwide by 2026.